 git clone git://github.com/perseas/Pyrseas.git

 To be able to create a fork on GitHub, open an issue or participate in Pyrseas development, you’ll first have to create a GitHub account.

 To contribute to Pyrseas, you need at least one version of Python.
-You can develop using Python 3, but since we will continue supporting Python 2 until its end-of-life, you’ll want to install Python 2.7 in addition to Python 3.6 or 3.5.
+You can develop using Python 3, but since we will continue supporting Python 2 until its end-of-life, you can also install Python 2.7 in addition to Python 3.7 or 3.6.

 If Python is not already available on your machine, either download and install one or both of the production releases for your platform, follow the applicable installation instructions given in The Hitchhiker’s Guide to Python! or install it from your platform’s package management system.

 To participate in Pyrseas development, you’ll also need one or more installations of Postgres, versions 11, 10, 9.6, 9.5 or 9.4.
 If you only have limited space, it is preferable to install one of the latest two versions.

 The versions can be obtained as binary packages or installers from the Postgres.org website.
 The site also includes instructions for installing from package management systems or building it from source.

 To access Postgres from Python, you have to install the Psycopg adapter.
 You can either follow the

 instructions in Psycopg’s site, or install it from

 your package management system.
 Note that if you install both Python